ThatKpopStanDev/new-ascii/README.md

 `docker build -t [name you want for the image] .`

+Please run the command on the same folder as the project

 ## Usage

 * Clone the repository or download the script.